-The Audit Committee is responsible for selecting and retaining the independent registered public accounting firm, setting the independent registered public accounting firm's compensation, pre-approving all auditing and permitted non-audit services by the independent registered public accounting firm, reviewing with the independent registered public accounting firm the scope and results of the audit, reviewing the adequacy and effectiveness of the

-Company's system of internal control and performing the other duties set forth in the Audit and Finance Committee Charter (a copy of the Audit and Finance Committee Charter is attached to this Proxy Statement as Appendix B).
+The Audit Committee is responsible for selecting and retaining the independent registered public accounting firm, setting the independent registered public accounting firm's compensation, pre-approving all auditing and permitted non-audit services by the independent registered public accounting firm, reviewing with the independent registered public accounting firm the scope and results of the audit, reviewing the adequacy and effectiveness of the Company's system of internal control and performing the other duties set forth in the Audit and Finance Committee Charter (a copy of the Audit and Finance Committee Charter is attached to this Proxy Statement as Appendix B).

-The members of the Audit Committee in 2007 were Ms. Cholmondeley (Chairperson), and Messrs.
-Brandt and Lunger, all of whom are independent as defined in the Listing Standards.
-The Board has determined that Ms. Cholmondeley and Messrs.
-Brandt and Lunger are Audit Committee Financial Experts under the rules and regulations of the Securities and Exchange Commission.
-The Audit Committee held nine meetings during 2007, six of which were telephone meetings.
-The Audit Committee members remain the same as of March 17, 2008.
+The members of the Audit Committee in 2008 were Mr. Lunger (Chairperson effective May 2008), Ms. Cholmondeley (Chairperson until May 2008), Mr. Brandt (until May 2008) and Mr. Miles (effective May 2008), all of whom are independent as defined in the Listing Standards.
+The Board has determined that Ms. Cholmondeley and Mr. Lunger are Audit Committee Financial Experts under the rules and regulations of the Securities and Exchange Commission.
+The Audit Committee held nine meetings during 2008, five of which were telephone meetings.
+The Audit Committee members remain the same as of March 16, 2009.